-Notify the Office of Advising, Records and Registration Services of address changes.
-It is important to remember all Ringling College communications sent home are mailed to the permanent address furnished to the Office of Advising, Records and Registration Services by the student.
+Notify the Office of Advising, Records, and Registration Services of address changes.
+Students can make address updates through the Ringling College campus portal via Self Service.
+All Ringling College communications are mailed to the permanent address furnished to the Office of Advising, Records, and Registration Services by the student.